-11-23-3: CLEARING:
+11-23-3: EXISTING VEGETATION, CLEARING:

-The clearing of an entire site of more than one acre at one time is a violation of this Title, subject to enforcement as provided by Chapter 11-21.
+The clearing of an entire site of more than one acre at one time is a violation of this Title.
 Existing vegetation must be removed from large sites in phases.
 This could eventually lead to removal of vegetation from an entire site if that is consistent with Section 11-23-4.